LethalCompanyCommunity/ModdingWiki/docs/installation/installing-r2modman-linux.md

 ## Steam Deck Specific Preparation
 On Steam Deck you will need to do the following before you can follow this guide:

  - If the game is installed to the MicroSD card instead of internal storage, you will need to use a workaround.
-Open a split view in your file manager, and navigate to /home/deck/.steam/steam/steamapps/compatdata/ and go to where your steamapps folder is located on your MicroSD card.
-Create a folder named compatdata, then drag the 1966720 folder to your new compatdata folder.
+Open a split view in your file manager, and navigate to /home/deck/.steam/steam/steamapps/compatdata/ on one side and go to where your steamapps folder is located on your MicroSD card on the other.
+Create a folder named compatdata in your MicroSD card's steamapps folder, then drag the 1966720 folder to your new compatdata folder.
 Select "Link Here", and you're done.
  - Enter **Desktop Mode** by holding down the power button and selecting Desktop Mode from the menu.

 Once you're at the desktop, you're ready to continue!